christophersutton/gordian-exercise/README.md

-## Python XML Parsing Exercise
+# Python XML Parsing Exercise
-Small python script written to parse and standardize XML files into JSON, written for Gordian Software.
+Small python script to parse seatmap XML files into standardized JSON, written as an exercise for Gordian Software.

+Notes:
+- Did not spend time architecting everything to accept additonal file formats, for readability and execution speed I assumed these were the only two types.
+- Lots of assumptions baked in due to not having additional examples from each source
+- - E.g. IATA file had no indicator of cabin class so assumed standard economy but would do more research in real life setting
+- Only included a few of the common seat characterstics - would ultimately be a business decision for what characteristics you want included in output

-### The instructions
+## The exercise instructions

 Seatmap Availability Exercise: